La Onda: La Onda in music

-La Onda began with the importation of U.S. and British rock and roll into the Mexican music culture.
+La Onda originated with the introduction of U.S. and British rock and roll into Mexican music culture.
 Throughout the world, rock and roll was spreading and taking root as "a wedge and a mirror for societies caught in the throes of rapid modernization".
 Eric Zolov, author of Refried Elvis: The Rise of the Mexican Counterculture argues that "rock was a wedge in the sense that it challenged traditional boundaries of propriety, gender relations, social hierarchies, and the very meaning of national identity" which the Mexican PRI (or the Institutional Revolutionary Party) was struggling to define.

-By the late 1950s, "youth from the middle classes began to form their own bands…practicing as best they could versions of hit songs in English by their favorite foreign rock'n'rollers".
+By the late 1950s, "youth from the middle classes began to form their bands…practicing as best they could versions of hit songs in English by their favorite foreign rock'n'rollers".
 The youth of Mexico began to identify with the youth of the United States and the United Kingdom, and it was only a matter of time before they were also inspired by the social activism of other modernizing countries.

 After the 1968 Mexican student movements ended in the Tlatelolco massacre in Mexico City, a native hippie movement known as jipitecas grew in its wake and expanded to the entire country as well as parts of the US and Central America.
 By 1969, a new wave of Mexican rock music began to emerge, fusing Mexican and foreign music with images of political protest.
-This movement was called La Onda Chicana, culminating in a two-day "Mexican Woodstock" known as (Avándaro) which attracted ca. 300,000 people in September 1971.
+This movement was called La Onda Chicana, culminating in a two-day "Mexican Woodstock" known as (Avándaro), which attracted ca. 300,000 people in September 1971.

 La Onda in literature

 Starting in 1965, La Onda made its mark on the "new Central-American novel" and other genres.
 The wave of popular Mexican novels in the 1960s, "emphasized the sentiments of the new urban middle-class adolescent and the influence of United States culture, rock music, the generation gap, and the hippie movement."
 La Onda influenced many Mexican authors and intellectuals, like José Agustín, liberal priest Enrique Marroquin, ecologist Carlos Baca and Parménides Garcia Saldaña.

-Alberto Blanco and Gustavo Sainz, and they became icons of the movement; Some writers who were not part of the movement but sympathized with it were Elena Poniatowska, Gabriela Brimmer, Jose Emilio Pacheco and Octavio Paz.
+Alberto Blanco and Gustavo Sainz became icons of the movement; some writers who were not part of the movement but sympathised with it were Elena Poniatowska, Gabriela Brimmer, Jose Emilio Pacheco and Octavio Paz.